maximanss/CST334/memory_management/readme.md

 d. queue_test.c - The program is to test the data structure of node and fifo queue
             whether the queue is operated as expected.

-run make on linux to test the programs.
+run make on linux to compile the programs.